Union Chain Bridge: Construction

-The bridge was designed by an English Royal Navy officer, Captain Samuel Brown.
+The bridge was designed by a Royal Navy officer, Captain Samuel Brown.
 Brown joined the Navy in 1795, and seeing the need for an improvement on the hemp ropes used, which frequently failed with resulting loss to shipping, he employed blacksmiths to create experimental wrought iron chains.
 HMS Penelope was fitted with iron rigging in 1806, and in a test voyage proved successful enough that in 1808, with his cousin Samuel Lenox, he set up a company that would become Brown Lenox & Co.
 Brown left the Navy in 1812, and in 1813 he built a prototype suspension bridge of 105 ft span, using 296 st of iron.
 It was sufficiently strong to support a carriage, and John Rennie and Thomas Telford reported favourably upon it.

 Brown took out a patent in 1816 for a method of manufacturing chains, followed by a patent titled Construction of a Bridge by the Formation and Uniting of its Component Parts in July 1817.
 In around 1817, Brown proposed a 1000 ft span bridge over the River Mersey at Runcorn, but this bridge was not built.
 It is not known why Brown became involved with the Union Bridge project, but agreed to take on the work based on a specification dated September 1818.

 Brown knew little of masonry, and Rennie did this aspect of the work.

-The bridge proposal received consent in July 1819, with the authority of an Act of Parliament that had been passed in 1802, and construction began on 2 August 1819.
+The bridge proposal received consent in July 1819, with the authority of the Berwick and Durham Roads and Tweed Bridges Act 1802 (42 Geo.
+3. c. cxvii), and construction began on 2 August 1819.

+The bridge, which has its western end in Scotland and its eastern end in England, was built with a single span of 449 ft.
+There is a sandstone pier on the Scottish side, while the English side has a sandstone tower built into the side of the river bluffs that support the bridge's chains.
+The Scottish side has a straight approach road, but across the river, the road turns sharply south due to the river bank's steep sides.

 It opened on 26 July 1820, with an opening ceremony attended by the celebrated Scottish civil engineer Robert Stevenson among others.
-Captain Brown tested the bridge in a curricle towing twelve carts, before a crowd of about 700 spectators crossed.
-Until 1885, tolls were charged for crossing the bridge; the toll cottage, at the English end, was demolished in 1955.
+Captain Brown tested the bridge in a curricle towing twelve carts before a crowd of about 700 spectators crossed.
+Until 1885, tolls were charged for crossing the bridge; the toll cottage on the English side was demolished in 1955.

-Later history
+Usage

 With the abolition of turnpike tolls in 1883, maintenance of the bridge passed to the Tweed Bridges Trust.
-When the Trust was wound up the bridge became the responsibility of Scottish Borders Council and Northumberland County Council and is now maintained by the latter.
+When the trust was wound up the bridge became the responsibility of Scottish Borders Council and Northumberland County Council and is now maintained by the latter.

 In addition to the 1902 addition of cables, the bridge has been strengthened and refurbished on many occasions.
 The bridge deck was substantially renewed in 1871, and again in 1974, with the chains reinforced at intervals throughout its life.